Rudizind/quantum_minesweeper/README.md

 # quantum_minesweeper

+/* PRINCIPLES OF MINESWEEPER */

 Ever been playing Minesweeper and gotten frustrated that your game has come down to a pure guess?
 Often a game's conclusion comes down to luck - a 50/50 chance.
 If you're not familiar with the rules of Minesweeper, they can be found here: https://en.wikipedia.org/wiki/Minesweeper_(video_game).

 This version of Minesweeper - 'Quantum Minesweeper' - aims to remove this frustration.
 Many versions of this game provide a 'safety' feature that ensures the user's first click cannot be a mine.
 Here, we extend this concept to every click of a tile in the game.
 That said, there are three possible course of action the game will take when a user chooses a square:

 (1) When a user clicks on a tile containing a mine, if it is guaranteed to be a mine in the current board state (i.e. in every possible configuration of mine and non-mine squares around the current 'revealed' tiles, that tile contains a mine in 100% of cases), the user loses.
 (2) When the user clicks on a tile containing a mine, if it is not guaranteed to be a mine in the current board state (i.e. in every possible configuration of mine and non-mine squares around the current 'revealed' tiles, that tile contains a mine in somewhere between 0% and 100% of cases (exclusive)), then the quantum safety feature activates and will attempt to resolve the board in such a way that the chosen square is not a mine given current known and deducible information.
-See below.
+See quantum safety/solver section below.
 (3) When the user clicks on a tile NOT containing a mine, the square is revealed.
 If its 8 neighbours do not contain a mine (i.e. its mineCount number is 0), it performs a depth-first recursion over each square w and its children and so on until all appropriate squares have been revealed.
 This step is no different to standard Minesweeper.

-/* more info to follow here about step 2 and the solver/resolving the board state /*
+/* QUANTUM SAFETY/SOLVER */

+Enter Quantum Minesweeper.
+When a player clicks on a mine, the solver checks if the player could have determined through other moves (or deduction directly for that tile) that their chosen tile contained a mine.
+It does this in several steps.
+Firstly, it solves whatever tiles it can on the board using two basic heuristics for Minesweeper until it can no longer do so.
+These heuristics are: (1) if a tile's number is equal to the number of flags currently placed in the 8 neighbours of that tile, then all remaining unknown neighbour tiles must be safe tiles, and can be marked as revealed; and (2) if a tile's number is equal to the number of flags currently placed in the 8 neighbours of that tile ADDED TO the number of unrevealed neighbours, then each of those unrevealed neighbours must all contain mines, and can be flagged.

+Using these two heuristics, simple game boards such as 5x5 with 5 mines can be solved relatively consistently.
+However, when we begin looking at larger game boards and mine counts, these heuristics prove insufficient by themselves.
+Once no more information can be found using these heuristics, therefore, the solver moves to the second step of its solution: the probability-based algorithm.
+This algorithm determines any information that a human could deduce by cleverly calculating possible configurations of mines in a given set of border tiles around a known are on the game board.

+// further explanation here pls

 /* HOW TO RUN QUANTUM MINESWEEPER */